-This issue is considered under the heading Whether there are any less restrictive alternatives that are reasonably available to protect public health in the schedule to the Statement of Reasons that relates to this order.
+125 This issue is considered under the heading Whether there are any less restrictive alternatives that are reasonably available to protect public health in the schedule to the Statement of Reasons that relates to this order.

-SCHEDULE 4 - PANDEMIC COVID-19 MANDATORY VACCINATION (SPECIFIED WORKERS) ORDER 2022 (NO. 3)
+SCHEDULE 4 - PANDEMIC COVID-19 MANDATORY VACCINATION (SPECIFIED WORKERS) ORDER 2022 (NO. 6)

-- As noted in the Statement of Reasons for the Order, in my opinion, the obligations imposed by the order will limit the following human rights:
+- 126 As noted in the Statement of Reasons for the Order, in my opinion, the obligations imposed by the Order will limit the following human rights:

 - 126.1 Freedom from being subject to medical or scientific experimentation or treatment without his or her full, free and informed consent;

 - 126.2 Freedom of movement;

 - 126.3 Freedom of thought, conscience, religion and belief;

 - 126.4 Freedom of expression; and

 - 126.5 Cultural rights.

-- 127 Further, in my opinion, the obligations imposed by the order will engage, but not limit, the following human rights:
+- 127 Further, in my opinion, the obligations imposed by the Order will engage, but not limit, the following human rights:

 - 127.1 Right to equality;

 - 127.2 Privacy and reputation;

 - 127.3 Property rights; and

 - 127.4 Right to life.

-- 128 Each of the rights engaged or otherwise affected is discussed below.
+- 128 Each of the rights limited or otherwise engaged is discussed below.